chinnucsk/besc/README.md

 ### About
-`BESC` is a [StatsD](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) client library for Erlang.
+`BESC` is a [StatsD](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) client for Erlang.

 Counter increments and timings are collected first and get dispatched every 2500 metrics or on timeout.